Are you considering purchasing an existing business? You’ll want to go in well-informed and well-prepared.

 One of the important functions of a plan is to define business prospects, therefore, sophisticated business sellers normally use a business plan as a selling document.
 It should contain information about business history, financial history, previous management, and possible prospects.

 Proceed with caution

-Plan a new business or an existing one?
+Plan for a new business or an existing one?

-The main difference between the two options is the existence in the plan of either a start-up table, or a past performance table.
-In a new business, a start-up table establishes opening balances for starting expenses, and financial balances including initial capital, debt, and assets.
+The main difference between the two options is the existence in the plan of either a startup table, or a past performance table.
+In a new business, a startup table establishes opening balances for starting expenses, and financial balances including initial capital, debt, and assets.
 For an existing business, a past performance table shows past history of profit or loss, and balances of capital, debt, and assets.
-Liveplan, for example, starts a plan with its PlanSetup Wizard that asks you whether the plan will be for a new start-up business, or an existing business.

 How to decide?
 Either way can be acceptable.
 Here are some suggestions:

-- Does the previous history build your business reputation?
+- Consider the status of the business.
+Does the previous history build your business reputation?
 Would a loan or a new investment be more likely based on the previous history, or less?

 - When you are purchasing a strong business with a good past, use that strength as an asset by developing a plan for an existing business.
 Develop a plan for an ongoing business, use the past performance table to set your balances, and include a section on company history.

 - If you’re purchasing a failed business (presumably for a good price), then start over, with a new plan, built for a new company.
 Set your startup table for a new business, and treat the business as a new business when you describe its history (or lack of history), ownership, and strategy.